Simon-Initiative/oli-torus/docs/LTI1.3.md

         1. Select **Enter URL** for the method

         1. Configure the following fields with values that correspond to your torus deployment.
-For example, if you are hosting torus at a specific domain or in a development environemnt using a service such as ngrok, you will want to replace all instances of `torus.oli.cmu.edu` with your domain or ngrok address e.g. `ba7c432acd17.ngrok.io`.
+For example, if you are hosting torus at a specific domain or in a development environment using a service such as ngrok, you will want to replace all instances of `torus.oli.cmu.edu` with your domain or ngrok address e.g. `ba7c432acd17.ngrok.io`.

         - **Redirect URIs:** https://torus.oli.cmu.edu/lti/launch
         - **Developer Key JSON URL:** https://torus.oli.cmu.edu/lti/developer_key.json